catamphetamine/react-styling/README.md

 ### What's next

 I can add the features you want (or you can do it).
 I can cover it with tests (or you can do it).
+I could optimize it, etc.

-We can also work on making errors more user friendly and helpful.
-If anyone uses this module.
+I can also work on making errors more user friendly and helpful if anyone else uses this module.

 If you want a feature, go create an issue (or even a pull request).
 If it doesn't work for you or you're having errors with it - go create an issue, again.

-### More on Babel
+### Webpack

 If you are using Webpack (like me) then the loader configuration would look like